Toyohari Acupuncture is a gentle yet extremely powerful treatment.

 It is great for treating children and individuals who don’t like the sensation associated with needling in other forms of acupuncture.

-It can be combined with other styles of acupuncture or complementary therapies such as osteopathy or chiropractics where its use may enhance or expedite recovery.
+It can be combined with other styles of acupuncture or other forms of treatments where it’s use mat enhance or expedite recovery.

 The unique diagnostic techniques developed in Toyohari enable practitioners to work to address problems that may respond more quickly to Toyohari than other treatments.
 In particular musculo-skeletal problems especially around the neck and shoulders can be very responsive to this treatment.

 The practice uses innovative new techniques, including the use of needles made of different metals such as silver, gold, copper and zinc, and “contact needling”, where a silver needle or probe is held on or over the skin, without penetrating it.